We’re here to help. Give us a call on 0800 012 6094

-Radon detectors are small, black, round capsules that can sit in the palm of your hand.
-Inside the detector is a plastic rectangle known as a CR-39 to which alpha particles impinge and leave microscopic tracks invisible to the naked eye.
-Our laboratory will process the CR-39 rectangle to enlarge the tracks and will place under a microscope where the tracks are counted.
+Radon testing is carried out using radon detectors.
+These are small, black, round capsules that can sit in the palm of your hand.
+Inside the radon detector is a plastic rectangle known as a CR-39 to which alpha particles impinge and leave microscopic tracks invisible to the naked eye.

-Radon has peaks and lows during the day and night and from month to month.
-For example during the summer windows and doors are more likely to be open thus creating an airflow which can reduce radon levels.
-In the winter time however a more air tight environment is created which will mean radon levels become more concentrated.
+Radon has peaks and troughs during the day and night and from month to month.
+For example, during the summer, windows and doors are more likely to be open thus creating an airflow which can reduce radon levels.
+In the winter however, a more air tight environment is created which can mean radon levels become more concentrated.

 For this reason, results are given as weighted average measurements for domestic properties and annual maximum for workplaces with seasonal adjustments stipulated by the HPA applied dependent on the time of year the test was carried out.